gcorso/DiffDock/README.md

     git clone https://github.com/gcorso/DiffDock.git

-This is an example for how to set up a working conda environment to run the code:
+This is an example for how to set up a working conda environment to run the code (but make sure to use the correct pytorch, pytorch-geometric, cuda versions or cpu only versions):

     conda create --name diffdock python=3.8
     conda activate diffdock